cloudjk/blog/pages/aws/aws_route53.md

   - Germany may be directed to the US (if that's the lowest latency)
   - {% include image.html file="latency_routing.png" %}

+#### Failover Routing Policy
+  - {% include image.html file="failover_policy.png" %}

+#### Geo Location Routing Policy
+  - Different from Latency based!
+  - This is routing based on user location
+  - Here we specify: traffic from the UK should go to this specific IP
+  - Should create a **default policy** (in case there's n omatch on location)
+  - {% include image.html file="geo_routing.png" %}

 ### Health Checks

 -  Have X health checks failed => unhealthy (default 3)